Skip to main content

 You can determine whether your plugin uses third-party cookies by auditing your code for cookies set to SameSite=None as explained by Google.
 If you identify third-party cookies, you will have to modify your code so that your plugin no longer relies on them.

-The Recommended Paradigm: Partitioned Cookies (CHIPS)
+The Recommended Paradigm: Partitioned Cookies (CHIPS) and the Storage Access API

 We recommend the following guide to learn about CHIPS: